Craving Some Creativity

 Pros:

-• No loss of ceiling height.
+• No loss of room height.

-• Minimal materials required.
+• Minimal materials are required.

 • The project can be completed in about one day.